 The Music Stories category is about creating a music video for one of the songs of seven Kayax artists.
 In the first stage, you should write a directing explanation in response to a brief by the brand and artist.
 If you get to the next stage, you will have to talk to the Jury and prepare the shooting board.
 After selecting the best projects, the finalists receive a budget and start making films.

 The Instagram Stories category challenges you to create a film in a vertical format for one of the Main Partners of the competition.
 This applies to both the advertising film and the music video.
 In the first stage, you should write a director's explication in response to the brief provided by the chosen Main Partner.
 It is important that its content clearly indicates that the film will be implemented in a vertical format.
 If you get to the next stage, you will have to talk to the Jury and prepare the shooting board.
 After selecting the best projects, the finalists receive a budget and start making films.

 Can I use a preexisting idea for a film in the competition?

-The rules of PYD state that the directorial explication has to be your original idea developed specifically for the competition based on the sponsor’s brief.
-Directorial explications for films submitted for other contests (including previous pyd editions), or ones that are not yours are off the table and will not be taken into consideration.
+The rules of PYD state that the Director's treatments have to be your own original idea, developed specifically for the competition and based on the sponsor’s brief.
+Director’s treatments for films submitted for other contests (including previous PYD editions), or ones done by someone else will NOT be taken into consideration.

 Can I submit content that I have developed and made public prior to the competition?

-To keep in line with the competition's guidelines, the film must directly pertain to a creative brief and be developed for PYD specifically.
-One must remember that the film must not breach any copyrights that have been transferred by you onto another entity, this is why we discourage sending in material that has been made available to others.
-Oftentimes the rules of publishing your content on other platforms forbid sharing it with third parties.
-If your film is selected by a PYD sponsor brand, this brand will require all copyrights to the film without third party interference.
+In line with the competition's guidelines, the film must be developed for PYD ONLY.
+It must not breach copyright requirements nor be published on other platforms.
+For this reason, it is discouraged to send in material that has been made available to third parties.
+If your film is selected by a PYD sponsor brand, the brand will require all copyrights to the film without third party interference.

 What are the contents of my PYD user panel?